 When chemotherapy is used in addition to surgery it is called adjuvant chemotherapy.
 For example, post-surgery, you may be given a course of chemotherapy.
 This aims to kill any cancer cells which may have spread away from the primary tumour but were not detected on routine investigations.
 Sometimes, chemotherapy is required to be given before surgery, to shrink a large tumour and take care of circulating cancer cells in order to achieve better results from surgery - this is known as neoadjuvant chemotherapy.

-Radiation therapy uses strong and high-energy x-rays or other types of radiation to destroy the cancer cells or keep them from growing.
-External radiation therapy uses a machine outside the body to deliver radiation toward the area of the body affected with cancer.
+Radiation therapy uses strong and high-energy x-rays or other types of radiation to destroy cancer cells or keep them from growing.
+External radiation therapy uses a machine outside the body to deliver radiation toward the area of the body affected by cancer.

 For radiation therapy in Delhi to treat stomach cancer, consult the nearest cancer hospital.